microservicios-ing-soft-v/.github/README.md

   - Route traffic only to healthy instances.

 ### External Configuration Store Pattern

-- Application configuration values, such as the Azure VM IP address, are stored securely in an external key vault.
+- Application configuration values, such as the Azure VM IP address, are stored securely in **Azure Key Vault**.
-- The infrastructure pipeline saves VM details into the key vault.
+- The infrastructure pipeline saves VM details into the Key Vault.
 - Code pipelines retrieve these configurations during deployment or runtime.

-Benefits:
+**Benefits**:
 - Decouples configuration from application code.
 - Enables dynamic updates without redeploying services.
 - Strengthens security by keeping sensitive values out of code repositories.